projectestac/album/README.md

 Note that _Album_ does not copy images nor any type of files: it just deals with URLs pointing at remote resources.
 Issues with the images (slow loading, _File not found_ errors...) are often related to problems with the origin of the images.

+## Note for Google Photos users
+Due to changes in the way Google Photos works, the extension is not able to open some images when activated directly within the application.
+To solve this you must follow the following steps:
+1) Create a Google Photos album, name it, and add photos to it.
+2) Create a link to share the album using the "Share" button on the top right.
+3) Copy this public link and open it in a new tab or an incognito Chrome window.
+4) In this new tab or window, use the extension as normal.

+---

 This project was developed in HTML5, CSS and JavaScript.
 It makes use of three open-source libraries:

 * [JQuery](http://jquery.com) by The JQuery Foundation